NAMeC-Nouvelle-Aquitaine/ssl-client-python/strategy_drafts/basic_avoid_obstacles_strategy.md

 ## Other points to consider
 Enemy robot radius same as ours ?
 k as a variable and not a constant in the danger circle formula ?
-Make better drawing showing danger circle radius formula on it
+Make better drawings, which don't have flashing-white backgrounds